 Postgraduate research training and development

-We are committed to supporting the personal and professional development of all our researchers, and enabling them to complete their research on time, achieve academic outputs for example in publication and conference presentation and to achieve their employment aspirations.
+We are committed to the personal and professional development of our postgraduate researchers, and enabling them to complete their research on time, achieve academic outputs and achieve their employment aspirations.

 Our commitment to researcher training and development

-The training and development of postgraduate researchers is an important part of our aim to deliver a world class postgraduate experience.
 We offer a wide range of personal and professional opportunities to support you through your research degree and on into your future career.
 The aim of the development activity is to encourage researchers to develop their research performance, employability, professionalism and engagement with society.
-There has never been a greater need for original, creative and innovative research and we hope your research degree combines research skills and knowledge with wider opportunities to prepare for employment and realise your ambitions.
+Our provision is guided by national initiatives such as the Researcher development Statement and Framework and the Researcher Concordat.

 Support for researchers includes Academic Practice (part of the Organisational Development and Professional Learning service) including faculty facing research development staff, the library, IT and the Careers Centre.